goochjs/amqp-python-go/README.md

 ### Producer

-Publish one hundred non-persistent messages to a topic:-
+Publish one hundred non-persistent messages to a topic (broker on localhost:5672)

     python3 message_producer.py -t topic_name -m 100 -v

-Publish one hundred persistent messages to a queue:-
+Publish one hundred persistent messages to a queue on a remote machine

-    python3 message_producer.py -q queue_name -m 100 -vp
+    python3 message_producer.py -b 127.0.1.2:5672 -q queue_name -m 100 -vp

 ### Receiver

-Listen for 100 messages on a topic
+Listen for 100 messages on a topic (broker on localhost:5672)

     python3 message_receiver.py -t topic_name -m 100 -v

-Listen indefinitely to a queue
+Listen indefinitely to a queue (broker on localhost:5672)

     python3 message_receiver.py -q queue_name -m 0 -v